We have looked at Red Factor a couple of times on this tips page but it is such a good ingredient that it bears a bit more consideration…

-Haiths Ready Mixed Colour Food is one of the best-kept secrets in the bait world.
+Haith's Ready Mixed Colour Food is one of the best-kept secrets in the bait world.
 Many folks mistakenly refer to this ingredient as a poor man’s Robin Red…That is doing it a grave injustice!
 The fact is that the Ready Mixed – as it is referred to in the trade – is widely used by the bait making industry not as an alternative to Robin Red but as an ingredient in its own right.
-It is true the RM does contain a proportion of Robin Red in the recipe, and it is true that like Robin Red the RM is actually designed not as a fishing bait additive but as a colouring agent for cage and aviary show birds, specifically canaries, however, the overall make up of the bait is markedly different to Robin Red.
-This give it a distinctively different smell and taste, one that carp easily recognise as suggesting a food source, and one that they seem to love the taste of.
+It is true the Ready Mix (RM) does contain a proportion of Robin Red in the recipe, and it is true that like Robin Red the RM is actually designed not as a fishing bait additive but as a colouring agent for cage and aviary show birds, specifically canaries; however, the overall make up of the bait is markedly different from Robin Red.
+This gives it a distinctively different smell and taste, one that carp easily recognise as suggesting a food source, and one that they seem to love the taste of.

 Thanks to the amazing properties of Red Factor and the distinctive smell of the Ready Mixed, you can put together a very simple bait recipe by simply mixing the two in an 80/20 blend, the higher proportion being Red Factor.
 I suggest that you actually grind the blend down slightly in a coffee grinder.
 This makes it easier to roll and to shape.
 However, if you are a fan of really coarse boiled baits, then leave it as it is!